system76/docs/_articles/pop-recovery.md

 <u>chroot</u> is the way to run commands as if the existing operating system had been booted.
 Once these commands are run, then package manager (<u>apt</u>) and other system level commands can be run.

 The EFI partition is usually around 512MB so that would be the partition that we replace in the next command.
+The Recovery Partition is around 4GB as well.

 ```
 sudo mount /dev/sda1 /mnt/boot/efi